 Hyperbaric oxygen therapy (emerging therapy)

 Physical and occupational therapy can be very effective in treating pain and reduced function caused by CRPS.
-Psychological counselling may be recommended if these therapeutic strategies are not successful.
+Psychological counseling may be recommended if these therapeutic strategies are not successful.
 Common rehabilitative strategies include:

 Stretching / fine motor exercises

 The main strategy for preventing CRPS is to treat pain at the onset of the first symptoms especially after injury or trauma.
 It is essential to maintain regular physical activity of the affected limb to avoid muscle wasting, joint stiffness and ultimately disability.